BrendenEum/Website/content/adventures/template/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Taking on the cracks at Mount Wilson.
+summary: Taking on some soft cracks at Mount Wilson

 # Link this post with a project
 projects: []